Follow our top tips and cooking advice on how to achieve the ultimate roast chicken

 6) Check your meat is cooked properly

 Chicken must be thoroughly cooked before serving, with no pink meat.
 Pierce the thickest part of the thigh with a skewer and let the juices run out.
 If they are clear, then it’s cooked, but if they still look pink, return it to the oven for 15 minutes, then test again.
 If you have a meat thermometer, push the probe into the thickest part of the thigh.
-The temperature should be 75C for cooked chicken.
+The temperature should be at least 75C for cooked chicken.

 7) Take a rest